OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

  - Octopus
 ---

-Microservices have emerged as a popular development practice for teams looking to release complex systems quickly and reliably.
-Kubernetes provides a natural platform for microservices as it handles much of the orchestration requirements imposed by deploying many instances of many individual microservices.
-On top, we have service mesh technologies which lift common networking concerns from the application layer into the infrastructure layer, making it easy to route, secure, log, and test network traffic.
+Microservices have emerged as a popular development practice for teams who want to release complex systems quickly and reliably.
+Kubernetes is a natural platform for microservices as it can handle the orchestration required to deploy many instances of many individual microservices.
+Additionally, there are service mesh technologies that lift common networking concerns from the application layer into the infrastructure layer, making it easy to route, secure, log, and test network traffic.

-Combining these development practices with Kubernetes to create a continuous integration and continuous delivery (CI/CD) pipeline does require some work, as a robust CI/CD pipeline must address a number of concerns such as:
+Using microservices, Kubernetes, and service mesh technologies to create a continuous integration and continuous delivery (CI/CD) pipeline requires some work as a robust CI/CD pipeline must address a number of concerns such as:

 * High availability (HA)
 * Multiple environments